-Kathy Davis is the author of Power under the Microscope (Foris, 1988), Reshaping the Female Body (Routledge, 1995), Dubious Equalities and Embodied Differences (Rowman & Littlefield, 2003) as well as several anthologies: The Gender of Power (Sage, 1991), Negotiating at the Margins (Rutgers University Press, 1992), Embodied Practices: Feminist Perspectives on the Body (Sage, 1997), The Handbook of Gender and Women's Studies (Sage, 2006) with Mary Evans and Judith Lorber, and Transatlantic Conversations.
+Kathy Davis is the author of Power under the Microscope (Foris, 1988), Reshaping the Female Body (Routledge, 1995), Dubious Equalities and Embodied Differences (Rowman & Littlefield, 2003) as well as several anthologies: The Gender of Power (Sage, 1991), Negotiating at the Margins (Rutgers University Press, 1992), Embodied Practices: Feminist Perspectives on the Body (Sage, 1997), The Handbook of Gender and Women's Studies (Sage, 2006) with Mary Evans and Judith Lorber, Transatlantic Conversations.
 (Ashgate, 2011) with Mary Evans, and Dancing Tango: Passionate Encounters in a Globalizing World (NYUPress, 2015), and Contested Belongings: Spaces, Practices, Biographies (Emerald, 2018) with Halleh Ghorashi and Peer Smets.

 Her book The Making of Our Bodies, Ourselves: How Feminism Travels Across Borders (Duke, 2007) explores how feminist knowledge and body/politics circulate transnationally, using the feminist classic on women and health, Our Bodies, Ourselves, as a case in point.
 This book was the recipient of several prizes: the Distinguished Book Prize for 2008 from the American Sociological Association Section Sex and Gender, the Eileen Basker prize from the American Anthropological Association, and the Joan Kelly prize for women's history from the American Historical Association.